ngrok/ngrok-docs/docs/integrations/clearbit/webhooks.md

 To register a webhook on your Clearbit account follow the instructions below:

-1. Access [Clearbit API Dashboard](https://dashboard.clearbit.com/api) and sign in using your Clearbit account.
+1. Access the [Clearbit API Dashboard](https://dashboard.clearbit.com/api) and sign in using your Clearbit account.

 1. On the **API Settings** section, enter the URL provided by the ngrok agent to expose your application to the internet in the **Webhook URL** field (i.e. `https://1a2b-3c4d-5e6f-7g8h-9i0j.sa.ngrok.io`).
     ![Clearbit URL to Publish](img/ngrok_url_configuration_clearbit.png)